millicast/Millicast-Java-SDK-Android-Sample-App-in-Java/README.md

 1. To mute/unmute audio or video, toggle the respective buttons.
     - This affects only the subscribed media on this Subscriber, and not on other Subscriber(s) or the Publisher.
 1. To stop subscribing, click "STOP SUBSCRIBE".

+# Miscellaneous
+1. To adjust the video rendering scaling, tap on the rendered video to cycle between different scaling.